 Last Updated on by

-Mountain Hardwear strives to “create performance apparel and equipment to empower outdoor athletes to live boldly.”
-While they make everything from apparel to climbing equipment, they are well-known for their line of tents.
+Mountain Hardwear strives to “create performance apparel and equipment to empower outdoor athletes to live boldly in their trips.”
+While they make everything from apparel to climbing equipment, they are well-known for their line of tents for backpacking.

 The brand was founded in 1993 by a small group of outdoor athletes who wanted to create a company that truly produced high quality gear made for serious enthusiasts.
 Mountain Hardwear’s gear consistently wins awards.
 Even on their website they state that “you’ll see more Mountain Hardwear expedition tents on 8,000 meter peaks than any other brand.”
 They also were the first brand to create a tent that offered 180 degree view.

-With those accomplishments it’s really no surprise that most of their tent models are highly praised- the Optic 6 being no exception.
+With those accomplishments it’s really no surprise that most of their tent models are highly praised and loved by backpackers- the Optic 6 being no exception.
 This large 6 person tent looks great, works perfectly and is also priced very competitively.

-Before getting into all the reasons why the Optic 6 is such a great tent, let’s take a moment to get out of the details of this model.
+Before getting into all the reasons why the Optic 6 is such a great tent, let’s take a moment to get out of the details of this model design and interior.

 The specs of the Optic include: